ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 **Cons:**

--   Higher burden on clients to specify template, styling, etc in JS
+-   Higher burden on clients to specify template, styling, numeric formatting, etc in JS.
+This is especially burdensome in frameworks like Blazor.
--   Potential for inconsistent text styling
+-   Difficult to enforce styling differences between string and numeric columns (e.g. right vs left text alignment)
 -   Potential cross-app inconsistency if formatting code isn't shared

 ### Strawman Proposal